lextomato/nest-users/docs/en/README.md

 You can explore all the **API endpoints** interactively through our **online Swagger documentation**.
 There you will find:

-- 📄 **Authentication**: Login, logout, password recovery, and more.
+- 📄 **Authentication**: login, logout, register, Google login/register, password recovery, and more.
 - 👥 **Users**: Full CRUD for user management.
 - 🛡️ **Roles and Permissions**: Management of roles and permissions for access control.